VMGWARE/DynamoDB-Table-Migration-Tool/README.md

-# DynamoDB JSON Setup
+# DynamoDBAutoTableSetup

-**dynamodbJsonSetup** is a C++ utility that automates the process of creating DynamoDB tables from JSON files using the AWS Command Line Interface (CLI).
-This tool scans a directory containing JSON files, extracts the table name from each JSON file, and creates the corresponding DynamoDB table using the `aws dynamodb create-table` command.
+**DynamoDBAutoTableSetup** is an automated utility designed to streamline the process of creating DynamoDB tables from JSON configurations using the AWS Command Line Interface (CLI).
+This tool scans a directory containing JSON files, extracts the table name and configuration details from each JSON file, and automatically creates the corresponding DynamoDB table using the `aws dynamodb create-table` command.
+It currently is designed only for local development purposes, and is not intended for use in production environments.

 ## Prerequisites

-Before using this utility, make sure you have the following prerequisites:
+Before using this utility, ensure that you have the following prerequisites:

 - [AWS CLI](https://aws.amazon.com/cli/) installed and configured with the necessary credentials.
 - [CMake](https://cmake.org/) (for building the C++ application).